-The majority of the land within the corporate limits of the Town of James Island is currently in residential or commercial uses.
+Most of the land within the corporate limits of the Town of James Island is currently in residential or commercial uses.
 The Town has retained its desired suburban residential character through policies encouraging residential and small commercial development.
 Commercial development across all of James Island serves the needs of the Town's population.
 Additionally, many of the residents do not work in Town; rather, they commute to the employment centers of Charleston and North Charleston.

 As a result, the Town has a suburban character and many scenic views across marshland and tidal creeks.
-James Island is surrounded by expanses of wetlands and open waters which add to the beauty of the area.
+James Island is surrounded by expanses of wetlands and open waters which add to the beauty and ecological function of the area.
 Cultural and historical resources are also abundant in the Town.
 Protection of these resources is very important to the Town as evidenced by the efforts of James Island residents to preserve and commemorate many locations and actions that have occurred on the island through the years.

 The Town of James Island is bounded by unincorporated Charleston County, the City of Folly Beach, and the City of Charleston.
 The land uses in these jurisdictions are similar to those in the Town with the majority of land being used for single family residences and commercial activities.
 Single family residential and supporting commercial uses along Folly Road, Harbor View Road and the Camp Road/Dills Bluff Road intersection are cornerstones of the plan for the Town.
+The existing commercial uses in the Town's boundary are diverse in nature.
 One issue that should be addressed is the number of parcels currently in a state of legal nonconforming status that should be rezoned or have a new zoning classification created for the use of those parcels.